David Bowie: 2013–2016: Final years

 In mid-2014, Bowie was diagnosed with liver cancer, which he kept private.
 A new compilation album, Nothing Has Changed, was released in November.
 The album featured rare tracks and old material from his catalogue in addition to a new song, "Sue (Or in a Season of Crime)".
 Bowie continued working throughout 2015, secretly recording his final album Blackstar in New York between January and May.
 In August, it was announced that he was writing songs for a Broadway musical based on the SpongeBob SquarePants cartoon series; the final production included a retooled version of "No Control" from Outside.
-September saw the release of the box set Five Years (1969–1973), the first in a series of retrospective releases compiling his albums from 1969 to 1973, and a look to his "transition from folk artist to glam-rock legend".
+September saw the release of the box set Five Years (1969–1973), the first in a series of retrospective releases compiling his albums from 1969 to 1973.
 He also wrote and recorded the opening title song to the television series The Last Panthers, which aired in November.
 The theme that was used for The Last Panthers was also the title track for Blackstar.
 On 7 December, Bowie's musical Lazarus debuted in New York; he made his final public appearance at its opening night.

 Blackstar was released on 8 January 2016, Bowie's 69th birthday, and was met with critical acclaim.
-He died two days later, after which Visconti revealed that Bowie had planned the album to be his swan song, and a "parting gift" for his fans before his death.
+He died two days later, after which Visconti called the album a "parting gift" for his fans before his death.
 Several reporters and critics subsequently noted that most of the lyrics on the album seem to revolve around his impending death, with CNN noting that the album "reveals a man who appears to be grappling with his own mortality".
+Several critics have described Blackstar as a perfect farewell for Bowie's fans, and is regarded as one of the best final albums ever.
 Visconti also said that he had been planning a follow-up album, and had written and recorded demos of five songs in his final weeks, suggesting he believed he had a few months left.
 The day following his death, online viewing of Bowie's music skyrocketed, breaking the record for Vevo's most viewed artist in a single day.
 Blackstar debuted at number one on the UK Albums Chart; nineteen of his albums were in the UK Top 100 Albums Chart, and thirteen singles were in the UK Top 100 Singles Chart.
-Blackstar also debuted at number one on album charts around the world, including Australia, France, Germany, Italy, New Zealand and the US Billboard 200.
+Blackstar also debuted at number one on album charts around the world, including Australia, France, Germany, Italy, New Zealand and the US.